 Why?
-Because we’ve all been in the situation where you arrive to your lesson on time only to have to wait to start yours because the whole days schedule has been thrown out by the previous lessons.
+Because we’ve all been in the situation where you arrive at your lesson on time only to have to wait to start yours because the whole days’ schedule has been thrown out by the previous lessons.
 The coach is running around frantically apologising to everyone and wondering where the days got to.
 No one is paying 100% attention to the things they should be and everyone suffers as a result.

-That’s not good for anybody, and is so easily avoided by students ensuring they are on time and ready to go when the clock strikes their lesson time.
+That’s not good for anybody and is so easily avoided by students ensuring they are on time and ready to go when the clock strikes their lesson time.

 We all know that lessons should be fun.
 If they’re not, you’re probably doing it wrong.

-If you’re a part of a group lessons, it’s more than okay to enjoy them and to chat to the other students but it’s also important to make sure you’re also ready to listen when your coach has something to say.
+If you’re a part of a group lesson, it’s more than okay to enjoy them and to chat to the other students but it’s also important to make sure you’re also ready to listen when your coach has something to say.